-Learn AutoCAD in just 4 easy steps!
-This AutoCAD Tutorial for Beginners will guide you step by step to design your first object.
+Learn AutoCAD in just six easy steps!
+Our AutoCAD Tutorial 2018 for beginners will guide you step by step to design your first object.

 In this AutoCAD tutorial for beginners, you’ll learn